Yair Ansbacher: Education

 Ansbacher is a graduate of Lifshitz College of Education in Jerusalem.
 He holds a master's degree in diplomacy and security from Tel Aviv University and received a doctorate from Ariel University.

-His research was supervised by Dr. Ron Schleifer and focused on the study of military special forces in the modern age and their impact on contemporary wars.
+His research was supervised by Ron Schleifer and focused on the study of military special forces in the modern age and their impact on contemporary wars.
 He earned the Bar-Ilan University President's Award for Doctoral Students for his academic articles.

 He became closer to religion during a trip to New Zealand in which he visited a Chabad center.

 Academic career

 Ansbacher served as an educator at the AMIT school in Ma'ale Adumim, and also initiated and led informal educational projects in the city, such as a youth club for children of the Jewish-Ethiopian community and work in a youth activity center.

-Under the guidance of Rabbi Eliyahu Kaplan, he established the Eitan pre-military preparatory school in the Mishor Adumim in 2011.
+Under the guidance of Rabbi Eliyahu Kaplan, he established the Eitan pre-military preparatory school in Mishor Adumim in 2011.

 In 2016 he published Do a Good Deed for Humanity, a guide to improving human relations.

 Ansbacher is a fellow at the Misgav Institute, which is affiliated with the Kohelet Forum, and was also previously a senior research fellow at the Kohelet Forum.

 He has written about the Ukraine-Russia War.
 In 2022 he was the first researcher in the West to identify in real time the strategic ambush that the Ukrainians had set for the Russians at Hostmel Airport near Kiev.
 He published an article in the IDF Journal on the subject, in which he claimed that this was a strategic Russian failure that actually thwarted Vladimir Putin's original war plan from the very beginning to eliminate the top Ukrainian leadership in the first hours of the war.

 He was a presenter on a podcast special on Great Operations of the Special Forces on Galei Tzahal radio with Dr. Amir Gilat.